m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 TypeScript supports a form of overloaded functions, which is a common feature in many languages that allows you to implement multiple related functions with a common name.
-When you attempt to use that name to call a function, the implementation that gets selected is usually determined by the type and arity of arguments you provide.
+When you attempt to use that name to call a function, the implementation that gets selected is usually determined by the type and/or arity (number of) of arguments you provide.

 Before we look at Typescript's version of overloading lets look at a more conventional example from Java of a overloaded method called `addToken`: